 What is the Yoast SEO Readability Score?

 Out of all the most popular WordPress SEO plugins, Yoast sits at the top.
-If you use the Yoast SEO plugin on WordPress (find out how to get started with Yoast here), you’ve probably seen those colored dots on the right side of the page or underneath the body copy.
+If you use the Yoast (find out how to get started with Yoast here), you’ve probably seen those colored dots on the right side of the page or underneath the body copy.
 One of them is for the copy’s SEO score, and the other is the Readability Score.
 The dots can be green (great job!), orange (meh, needs improvement), or red (uh-oh, we have some serious issues to fix).

 In addition to those single color codes, Yoast also displays detailed analysis in a metabox right in the editor page.
 It’s in the sidebar for the Gutenberg editor and at the end of the post in the classic one.